Evaluating AI Receptionist for Dental HIPAA Compliance

 Research into AI vendor assessment shows that unclear data retention policies correlate with higher violation risk.
 One industry study found that 41% of Receptionist lacked explicit retention limits for conversational data.

-Step 3: Evaluate Security Controls
+Step 3: What Security Controls Does the Vendor Have in Place?

 Request documentation on: